-• Statewide and Regional Probabilistic Monitoring

-- OWRB has completed and reported the fourth statewide streams probabilistic study in Oklahoma.
+- Statewide and Regional Probabilistic Monitoring - OWRB has completed and reported the fourth statewide streams probabilistic study in Oklahoma.
 The report has been submitted to DEQ for inclusion the State's Integrated Report to fulfill OWRB's 305(b) reporting requirement. - OWRB embarked on a fourth stream study in 2013 with sampling being completed in 2018.
 A fifth stream study began in 2018 and will be completed in 2023.
-A report for the fourth study was be completed in the spring of 2020.
+A report for the fourth study was completed in the spring of 2020.
 As before, the study will encompass a 5-year span of all sized flowing waterbodies as well as subsidiary assessment of condition for smaller and larger waterbodies and three large ecoregion groupings within the state. - OWRB completed work on a statewide lakes probabilistic study in Oklahoma.
-The report will be submitted to EPA in 2019 and results will be included in the State's Integrated Report as necessary.
+The report was submitted to EPA in 2020 and results will be included in the State's Integrated Report as necessary.

-Lakes Technical Studies

-- o Arcadia Lake - In cooperation with the Oklahoma Department of Environmental Quality (ODEQ), the OWRB is conducting a pre-TMDL study on Lake Arcadia, a 1,676-acre, hyper-eutrophic, urban lake in Edmond, Oklahoma.
+- Lakes Technical Studies - Arcadia Lake - In cooperation with the Oklahoma Department of Environmental Quality (ODEQ), the OWRB is conducting a pre-TMDL study on Lake Arcadia, a 1,676-acre, hyper-eutrophic, urban lake in Edmond, Oklahoma.
 Water quality data is being collected to verify waterbody impairment to support TMDL development for the lake. - Lake Arcadia appears on the 303(d) list for several impairments related to turbidity and chlorophyll-a; however, these impairments have not been definitively documented.
 Data collection is designed to assist in identifying the source(s) and extent of Lake Arcadia's impairments.
-The specific objectives of the project include the following: (1) establishing if Lake Arcadia is currently meeting its assigned beneficial uses, (2) determining the extent of impairments, (3) providing data for TMDL development, (4) gathering historical data (if available) to be used in Phase 1 of the TMDL process, and (5) gathering data to characterize the watershed.
+The specific objectives of the project include the following: (1) establishing if Lake Arcadia is currently meeting its assigned beneficial uses, (2) determining the extent of impairments, (3) providing data for TMDL development, (4) gathering historical data (if available) to be used in Phase 1 of the TMDL process, and (5) gathering data to characterize the watershed. - Lake Thunderbird - The OWRB has worked with the Central Oklahoma Master Conservancy District (COMCD) for more than 20 years to provide water quality monitoring and analysis at Lake Thunderbird, creating a long-term dataset to assist the COMCD in making lake management decisions. - Boomer, Okmulgee, Hominy, John Wells, Elmer Thomas, Arbuckle, Clinton, Crowder, Brushy Creek, Greenleaf, Shell, Duncan, Clear Creek, Cleveland, Holdenville, Wayne Wallace, Wewoka, Atoka, and Dave Boyer (Walters) Lakes - Completed bathymetric surveys for the above list of lakes - Mapping of these lakes provides data needed for volumetric assessment of dissolved oxygen on lakes currently listed as impaired for the fish and wildlife propagation beneficial use due to dissolved oxygen. - o Waurika Lake - Collected bathymetric data of raw water intake area for dredging to ensure water availability during extreme drought (low water) conditions - OWRB will perform post dredging bathymetry for verification - Biological Assessments - Aimed at establishing biological criteria for inclusion in the Water Quality Standards - Combines physical, chemical, and biological measurements in a holistic approach - Currently making condition assessments for fish, macroinvertebrates, and sestonic and benthic chlorophyll-a in flowing waters, as well as sestonic chlorophyll-a in lakes.
+In the future, assessments will be made for periphyton communities in flowing waters and zooplankton in lakes. - Impaired Waterbody Monitoring 303(d) List - Site-specific monitoring under various contracts with DEQ, OCC, and Oklahoma Corporation Commission - Aimed at verifying impaired waters listings and/or developing TMDLs - Monitoring activities are coordinated with the other state and federal agencies that collect water quality data in order minimize duplication of efforts.